duganchen/electron-react-typescript-boilerplate/README.md

 Create the project that will become the renderer process:

-	yarn create react-app renderer --template=typescript
+	yarn create react-app react --template=typescript

-In renderer/package.json, add the following:
+In react/package.json, add the following:

 	"homepage": "./"

-Note that its name, in package.json, is "renderer".
+Note that its name, in package.json, is "react".

-At the top of renderer/src/App.tsx, add the following:
+At the top of react/src/App.tsx, add the following:

 	const { ipcRenderer } = window.require('electron');